Smoothing for signals with discontinuities using higher order Mumford-Shah models: Introduction

 A significant limitation of the classical Mumford-Shah model is that it does not well preserve locally linear or polynomial trends in the data.
 Instead, it tends to produce spurious discontinuities when the slope of the signal is too high, which has been termed the \enquote{gradient limit effect} by Blake and Zisserman~\cite{blake1987visual}.
 The reason for this is that it penalizes deviations from a piecewise constant spline.
-The preservation of linear or polynomial trends can be accomplished by passing to splines of higher order.
-This leads to considering \emph{higher order Mumford-Shah models} which -- instead of penalizing the deviation from a piecewise constant function -- penalize the deviation from a piecewise polynomial.
-The multivariate discrete situations are particularly interesting in image processing for edge preserving smoothing of images with locally linear or polynomial trends.
-The univariate discrete situations are particularly interesting when smoothing time series data which, as a matter of fact, are discrete and univariate, and which frequently arise in connection with biological applications such as \cite{nord2017catch}.
-We note that such univariate problems also arise as basic building blocks when applying an ADMM splitting to multivariate higher order Mumford-Shah functionals in analogy to \cite{storath2014fast,hohm2015algorithmic}.
-Further, they appear in majorization-minimization approaches for edge-preserving regularization of inverse problems \cite{weinmann2015iterative}.
+The preservation of linear or polynomial trends can be accomplished by considering \emph{higher order Mumford-Shah models}.
+They penalize the deviation from a piecewise polynomial instead of the deviation from a piecewise constant function.
+The multivariate discrete {higher order Mumford-Shah and Potts models} are particularly interesting in image processing for edge preserving smoothing of images with locally linear or polynomial trends; for example, second order methods are applied for piecewise approximation and segmentation of images \cite{wang2013level, zanetti2017piecewise,chen2017general, zanetti2016numerical} or regularization of flow fields \cite{yang2015dense,fortun2017fast}.
+The univariate discrete models are particularly interesting for smoothing time series with discontinuities; examples with biological applications are for instance \cite{nord2017catch, sowa2005direct}.
+Further they arise as subproblems in univariate and multivariate splitting schemes \cite{storath2014fast,hohm2015algorithmic, weinmann2015iterative,kiefer2018iterative}.

 We intend to systematically study higher order Mumford-Shah models, where, in this paper, we consider the univariate and discrete situation.
 It is given by the minimization problem